Benedikt Carpzov Jr.: Influence

 He played an important role in establishing an independent German legal system.
 Based on his own experience, he wrote his works on particular case studies.
 His most famous work is the Practica nova Imperialis Saxonica rerum criminalium, in which he outlined backgrounds of the criminal law and criminal procedure law.
 The German criminal law has borrowed so much from this book that for a century it served as a source of law.
 His last great work, Processus juris in foro Saxonica, has long been a textbook valid in the development of procedural law.

 As Carpzov was deeply rooted in the religiosity of his time, his views on criminal justice were under strong influence of the Catholic school of Salamanca, in particular Diego de Covarrubias y Leyva (even though he was a Protestant himself).
 Following the views of this school, he considered a crime as a rebellion, and ultimately as an insult to God himself.
 For Carpzov, the offender was not only a lawbreaker who violated a restriction imposed by the authorities, but also a sinner who had rebelled against God.
 In addition to retribution, the punishment was meant to deter the general public from committing similar offences.
 Although his views on criminal punishment were quite severe (in the midst of the Thirty Years' War), he paid special attention to the punishment being commensurate with the offence.

-Among other things, his objective was to refine the concept of guilt, to lay down a limited order of extraordinary punishment, and to limit legal interpretation and analogy.
-In criminal cases, he sought to minimize the use of torture and to acquit a guilty party rather than convict an innocent person.

 Witch trials

-In trials against witches, in whose existence Carpzov did not doubt, he is said to have been involved in the deaths of a staggering 20,000 people convicted of witchcraft.
+It is often claimed he was involved in sentencing 20,000 people accused of witchcraft to death.
+This is a myth based on a single note and no actual evidence.

 In 1635 he published Practica Rerum Criminalium, dealing with the trial of those accused of witchcraft.
 Carpzov conceded that the use of torture could be abused in certain cases, but that its use was nonetheless necessary, even on those who might appear to be innocent.
-Carpzov urged that even those who merely believed that they had attended a witches' sabbath should be executed, for the belief itself implied the will.
+Carpzov urged that even those who merely believed that they had attended a Witches' Sabbath should be executed, for the belief itself implied the will.
 Under Carpzov's influence the use of torture to extract confessions from those accused of witchcraft was intensified.

 Carpzov was married twice and had multiple children in his first marriage.